OliverACollins/Respiration-Controlled-Music/README.md

 - *When specifying your loopMIDI port, it is essential (if applicable) to include the port number after the port name within the CLI argument (e.g., `--midi-port "new_port 2"`)
 - If MIDI output is not being produced in Ableton, and steps earlier on in the pipeline have been set up ostensibly correctly, try removing and re-adding your MIDI port within the loopMIDI software

-*If any issues occur that are not referenced within this README, please open an [Issue](https://github.com/OliverACollins/Respiration-Controlled-Music/issues) so that any problems highlighted can be addressed*
+*If any issues occur that are not referenced within this README, please open an [Issue](https://github.com/OliverACollins/Respiration-Controlled-Music/issues) so that any problems highlighted can be addressed.
+Thank you!*